Nuggets vs. Suns Predictions & Picks - Western Conference Semifinals Game 2

 Nuggets vs. Suns Prediction & Picks: Line, Spread, Over/Under - Western Conference Semifinals Game 2

 The Denver Nuggets are 4-point favorites heading into Game 2 of the second round of the NBA Playoffs against the Phoenix Suns at Ball Arena on Monday, starting at 10:00 PM ET on TNT.
-The Nuggets hold a 1-0 lead in the series.
+The Nuggets have a 1-0 series lead.

 Buy gear from your favorite teams and players NOW at Fanatics!